awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cw-metrics.md

 ### Lambda Function Metrics<a name="cloudwatch-step-functions-lambda-function-metrics"></a>

-The `AWS/States` namespace includes the following metrics for Step Functions Lambda functions:
+The `AWS/States` namespace includes the following metrics for Step Functions Lambda functions\.

 |  Metric  |  Description  |